estherbouquet/lectura-plus/README.md

 # lectura-plus
 an open-source old newspapers distributor

-All of the next steps have been developed for a raspberry pi 3 B+ Version 9 of stretch
+All of the next steps have been developed for a raspberry pi 3 B+ Version 9 of stretch and an Epson TM-T20III

 Install [python-escpos - Python library to manipulate ESC/POS Printers](https://python-escpos.readthedocs.io/en/latest/user/installation.html)